 Q is so concerned for Margo that he speaks to the detective and tells him about the clues.
-The detective tells him to leave it alone that Margo can take care of herself.
+The detective tells him to leave it alone so that Margo can take care of herself.
 However, Q is still worried and so decides to check out nearby pseudovisions (paper towns).
-He doesn’t find anything helpful just an old oak tree which reminds him of the tree where he and Margo discovered the body.
+He doesn’t find anything helpful just an old oak tree that reminds him of the tree where he and Margo discovered the body.

 Part 2 – Chapter Eleven

 Lacey is upset when Q shares his concerns that Margo has taken her own life.
-They approach a teacher who explains that if you read the entire Whitman poem it’s actually about valuing life.
+They approach a teacher who explains that if you read the entire Whitman poem, it’s actually about valuing life.
 This does not convince Q who is irritated at Ben and Radar for getting excited about prom and not worrying about Margo.
 He borrows his parent’s car under the guise of going to pick up a tux and visits more pseudovisions.
 Again he finds nothing.

 Part 2 – Chapter Twelve

-Q goes to the minimall with Ben and Radar to look for clues and find that somebody had been staying there.
+Q goes to the minimall with Ben and Radar to look for clues and finds that somebody had been staying there.
 They find Margo’s nail varnish with blue spray paint on it and conclude it was her.
 Q tells his parents he is staying at Ben’s and camps there overnight, hoping to see Margo.
 He reads through the poem and vows to find more clues and then does in the form of travel guides.

 Part 2 – Chapter Thirteen